fernbacher/linux-for-begginers/index.md

 > **Linux For Beginners**

-# DISTROS I RECOMMEND FOR A BEGINNER
+# Distros I Recommend For A Beginner

 1. [Manjaro](https://manjaro.org/)
 - I recommend XFCE from the official editions.